 I always thought the main ingredient of a sandcastle was sand.
 In fact I thought it that was pretty much the only ingredient.
 Ah, but that’s where I’ve been going wrong.
-Today we learnt how to do it properly, at a sandcastle workshop, on the beach at the Morecambe Sandcastle Festival, and love was on the menu.
+We learnt how to do it properly at a sandcastle workshop, on the beach at the Morecambe Sandcastle Festival, and love was on the menu.
 What’s love got to do with it?
 Apparently quite a lot..

 According to our instructor from sand sculptors Sand in Your Eye, there are two secret ingredients for a good sandcastle.
 One is love.
 The other is water.
 Yup.
 Really.